Jump to topic

 Alcohol abuse can also adversely affect the ventral striatum part of the brain.
 The feel-good chemical dopamine stops working well in this part of the brain.

-People with drinking problems also have fewer brain cells than usual in the prefrontal cortex and orbitofrontal cortex part of the brain.
+People with poor drinking habits also have fewer brain cells than usual in the brain's prefrontal cortex and orbitofrontal cortex part.
 This is the area of the brain responsible for decision-making.

 Specific Chemical Imbalances in the Brain

-The neurotransmitters, or brain chemicals, of people struggling with heavy drinking, can differ from other peoples.
+The neurotransmitters, or brain chemicals, of people struggling with heavy drinking can differ from other people.
 Drinking alcohol causes a change in the way certain brain chemicals function, leading to imbalances.

-Drinking particularly affects gamma-aminobutyric, otherwise known as GABA.
+Drinking particularly affects gamma-aminobutyric acid, otherwise known as GABA.
 Alcohol consumption depresses the central nervous system by increasing the levels of GABA.

-Heavy drinking also affects the glutamate chemical.
-Alcohol consumption suppresses the levels of the chemical, which stimulates the central nervous system (CNS) under usual circumstances.
+Heavy drinking also affects the chemical glutamate.
+Alcohol consumption suppresses the chemical levels, which stimulates the central nervous system (CNS) under usual circumstances.
 As a result, the central nervous system is further depressed.